AIR-Lan/AIR-Lab/_pages/aboutwebsite.md

 ---
-title: "About the website"
+title: "About the Website"
 layout: textlay
 excerpt: "About the website."
 sitemap: false
 permalink: /aboutwebsite.html
 ---

-# Use this website as a template for your academic research group

-This website is powered by [Jekyll](https://jekyllrb.com) and uses some [Bootstrap](http://www.getbootstrap.com) and  [Bootswatch](http://www.bootswatch.com).
-We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.
+# About This Website

+This website was developed using a template provided by the [Allan Lab](https://github.com/allanlab/allanlab) and is powered by [Jekyll](https://jekyllrb.com), with design elements from [Bootstrap](http://www.getbootstrap.com) and [Bootswatch](http://www.bootswatch.com).
+The goal is to offer a straightforward and flexible template for academic research groups to present their work and manage updates easily.

-### Getting started
+### Getting Started
-All pages are written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for easy editing, and [Jekyll](https://jekyllrb.com) uses Liquid for the data-driven pages.
-The publicaion list, news items, and group members are stored as `.yml` data sheets (plain text) in the `_data folder`, so that one can update the website easily.
-The pages are in the `_pages` folder.
-Updating and maintaining is easy using [Github](http://www.github.com) (not worldpress-easy, but there are other advantages (see e.g. [this](https://www.taniarascia.com/make-a-static-website-with-jekyll/), or [this](http://www.webdesignerdepot.com/2015/11/jekyll-against-the-rest-of-the-world/)).
-[Jekyll](https://jekyllrb.com) takes all the markdown and data files, and creates beautiful `html` files in the `_site` folder.

-If you never used [Jekyll](https://jekyllrb.com), read the [wikipedia article](https://en.wikipedia.org/wiki/Jekyll_(software)) article and check out [their website](https://jekyllrb.com).
-Same for [Github](http://www.github.com), which will host your first website draft.

-Create and open a github account, go to [our repository](https://github.com/allanlab/allanlab), and click 'fork'.
-This is now your copy of the website, and you can change and adapt it as you want.
-You don't have to link to us or mention us (but of course we appreciate it).
-Then change the name of the repository to "your_username" and the name of the branch to "gh-pages".
-Your website is now automatically published under *your_username.github.io/your_username/*.
-Except that it probably still looks like our website.

-To modify the webpage, you can either do everything on on github.com (go to a file, click "edit", then "commit", "push"), or install  [Jekyll](https://jekyllrb.com) on your computer and play with your local copy that you sync with the branch on github.com.
-The former is much easier in the beginning, but a bit less convenient once you start rewriting everythint.
-To get it to work on your computer (and to learn a bit more about [Jekyll](https://jekyllrb.com)), [here](https://www.taniarascia.com/make-a-static-website-with-jekyll/) and [here](https://scotch.io/tutorials/getting-started-with-jekyll-plus-a-free-bootstrap-3-starter-theme) are tutorials on how to use it and how set it up locally.
-Also, consider using the [Github desktop app](http://www.desktop.github.com), I found it helpful.

-### Customization
-Now let's make this *your* website.

-First, go to the `news.ylm`, `publist.ylm`, and `team.ylm` files in the `_data` folder and insert your own data into the data fields.
-Watch out:  [Jekyll](https://jekyllrb.com) is quite strict about extra or missing spaces etc. Adhere to the format.
-In the beginning, test each change: commit, push, and check the published website.

-For publications, you can add a "1" in the highlight field, then it will be featured prominently.
-You can add important  news items (red, "news1"), and less important  news items (blue, "news2").

-For the news items, just keep adding them.
-The first 10 will be displayed on the 'home' page.

-For the `team.ylm` file

-Next, change the content of all files in the `_pages` folder.
-To change the title in the homepage, go to `homelay.html` in the `_layout` folder.

-Lastly, change the footer and perhaps header appropriately (in `_include`).

-You might also want to change the style or theme.
-I imported style files (in sass) from Bootstrap/Bootwatch, you can replace them with your own (in the `_sass directory`).
-For small changes, just work on the override stuff in the `main.sass` file in the `CSS` folder.
-Or change some variables in the `_variables.sass` file, like the background color etc.
+The website structure is designed for easy editing and updates:
+- **Markdown Pages**: Content pages use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for simple formatting.
+- **Data-Driven Sections**: Information such as publications, news, and team members is stored in `.yml` data sheets in the `_data` folder, making it easy to update without editing individual HTML files.

-As said, [Jekyll](https://jekyllrb.com) takes all the markdown and data files, and creates beautiful `html` files in the `_site` folder.In the end, either upload these files  to your server, or buy yourself a domain and check the instructions on github on how to host it there.
+- **Jekyll Processing**: Jekyll takes all markdown and data files and generates HTML files in the `_site` folder for publishing.

+If you’re new to Jekyll, we recommend reviewing the [Wikipedia article](https://en.wikipedia.org/wiki/Jekyll_(software)) or Jekyll’s official [website](https://jekyllrb.com) for an introduction.

+### Forking and Publishing on GitHub

+To use this template, create a GitHub account and follow these steps:

+1. **Fork the Repository**: Visit [the Allan Lab GitHub repository](https://github.com/allanlab/allanlab), then click "Fork" to create a copy.
+2. **Rename the Repository**: Change the repository name to `"your_username.github.io"`.
+3. **Publish**: After renaming, GitHub automatically publishes your website at *https://your_username.github.io/*.
+4. **Edit Directly on GitHub**: You can edit files directly on GitHub or install Jekyll locally to make and preview changes on your computer.

+For local editing, refer to these [setup instructions](https://www.taniarascia.com/make-a-static-website-with-jekyll/) and [tutorials](https://scotch.io/tutorials/getting-started-with-jekyll-plus-a-free-bootstrap-3-starter-theme).

+### Customizing Your Website

+Make the website your own by following these customization steps:

+1. **Update Data Files**:
+   - Go to the `_data` folder and edit `news.yml`, `publist.yml`, and `team.yml` to add your own information.
+   - **Formatting Tip**: Jekyll requires strict YAML formatting, so avoid extra spaces or tabs.
+2. **Modify Pages**:
+   - Edit content files in the `_pages` folder.
+The homepage can be customized in `homelay.html` within `_layouts`.
+3. **Styling**:
+   - Minor style changes can be made in `main.sass` (within `CSS`), or you can adjust the Bootstrap theme in `_variables.sass`.
+   - You may also replace the theme with your own CSS in the `_sass` directory.

-### Copyright / credit
+### Acknowledgments and Copyright

-You can use this template as you please.
-You don't have to link to us or mention us (but of course we appreciate it).
-We also welcome it if you send us an email with a link to your website, perhaps we'll publish a list here at some point.

-Comments welcome.

-Code released under the MIT License.
+Feel free to use and adapt this template as needed. **Credit to the Allan Lab** for creating the original version of this website template.
+If you’d like, share your modified website with us, and we may include it in a showcase.

+Comments and suggestions are always welcome!